kix/LexikJWTAuthenticationBundle/UPGRADE.md

 Security
 --------

-* The `JWTManagerInterface` has been deprecated in favor of a new `AuthenticatableJWTManagerInterface` implementing two new methods: `setUserIdentityField` and `getUserIdentityField`.
+* The `JWTManagerInterface` has been deprecated in favor of a new `JWTTokenManagerInterface` implementing two new methods: `setUserIdentityField` and `getUserIdentityField`.
   These methods were already implemented by the JWTManager class in 1.x but not guaranteed by the old interface.